takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## JPA entity relationships for the Database
 This class diagram shows JPA entity relationships transcribed from the JPA annotations applied to the source code.
 The stereotypes correspond to those annotations (e.g., \<\<Entity\>\> denotes the @Entity annotation for JPA, not for DDD).
 To emphasize ease of understanding over strict formalism, the diagram's notation is not based on any specific UML profile for JPA.
 This diagram represents a data model.
 Comparing this data model with the domain model may give us a clearer picture of how this example addresses the object–relational impedance mismatch.
+For example, some element that is a value object in the domain model is defined as a JPA entity in this data model.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/uml_diagram/JPA entity relationships for the Database/diagram_map.html?highlight=0" title="JPA entity relationships for the Database"><img src="./uml_diagram/JPA entity relationships for the Database/diagram_map.svg" /></a>